 However, as with all non-surgical treatments, it’s important to know what the potential risks and side effects of dermal fillers are.

 Some clients are concerned about “over-fill”, “trout pout” or “pillow face”, which is when too much filler is injected into the lips or face causing the areas to swell to the point of bursting.
 These horror stories have been widely reported in the media and the one common thread between cases is that the treatment was carried out by unqualified beauty therapists or, even worse, self-injected at home.

-Rome wasn't built in a day, neither are natural-looking, plump, hydrated lips!
+Rome wasn't built in a day, and neither are natural-looking, plump, hydrated lips!
 If you have thin, small lips to begin with, 3ml of filler in one sitting will look and feel uncomfortable.
 The best approach is one of little and often.
-0.5ml - 1ml administered initially.
+0.5ml - 1ml of lip filler administered initially.
 Then again 4-6 weeks later, and so on, until you have achieved the look you want.

 Not all fillers are created equal